codacy/docs/docs/repositories-configure/using-submodules.md

     ![Generate new user key](images/using-submodules-generate-new-user-key.png)

+4. If you're using submodules to share an analysis tool configuration file across your repositories, check if your tool recursively searches the subdirectories of your repositories for configuration files.

+    If your tool does not detect the configuration files in the submodule directories, you must include a configuration file directly in the root of your repositories referencing the configuration files in the submodule directories.

 ## Using submodules on new repositories

-You must repeat steps 2 and 3 to every time you add new repositories with submodules to Codacy.
+You must repeat steps 2 and 4 to every time you add new repositories with submodules to Codacy.

 Alternatively, you can make this the default behavior for all new repositories by enabling **Add project key to the user, by default** in **Administration**, page **Settings**.